Home » Blog » Amazon FBA vs. FBM: What Works Better for Your Business

 Conclusion – Amazon FBA vs. FBM

 The decision between Amazon FBA and FBM is crucial for the success of your e-commerce business.
-With Amazon FBA, the giant takes care of the logistics, enables sales via Prime and increases the chances of winning the Buy Box.
-However, this requires an investment in self-promotion and comes with higher fees.
+With FBA, Amazon takes care of the logistics, enables sales via Prime, and increases the chances of winning the Buy Box.
+However, it comes with higher fees.

-In contrast, FBM offers more control over the business and can be more cost-effective for oversized products.
-The retailer retains decision-making power over returned products, but the processes are not as outsourced as with FBA.
+FBM offers more control over the business and can be more cost-effective for oversized products.
+The retailer retains decision-making power over returned products, but the processes are not as outsourced giving the seller more control.

-The choice between FBA and FBM depends on the size, structure and product range of the business.
+The choice between FBA and FBM depends on the size, structure, and product range of your business.
 FBA allows more time for growth and automated prime selling, while FBM offers more control and potentially lower fees for certain products.

 Share this Article